Oratorian/WakeStation/README.md

      ```
    - Replace `<Your WakeStation IP>`, `<Your WakeStation port>`, and `<Your secret key>` with your specific configuration.

+---

+## 🖥️ WakeStation Server Setup

+If you want to run WakeStation as a systemd service, you'll need to:

-### 8. Configure sudo permissions for etherwake (if using systemd service):
+**A. Configure sudo permissions for etherwake:**

-If you're using the `wakestation.service` systemd service file, you need to allow the `www-data` user to run `etherwake` without a password prompt.
-Add this line to your sudoers file:
+Allow the `www-data` user to run `etherwake` without a password prompt:

 ```bash
 # Edit sudoers file